Our Fishing Seasons and When to Fish

-Starting near the second half of July and throughout August begins the primetime for big Chinook Salmon in the 12-20lb+ range and is usually the most anticipated time of year on the Great Lakes overall by anglers and captains alike.
-Chinook Salmon is the pinnacle of the Great Lakes food chain with these very aggressive but intelligent fish feeding vorachiously ahead of their spawning season in the fall.
+Starting near the second half of July and most of August begins the primetime for big Chinook (king) Salmon in the 12-20lb+ range and is usually the most anticipated time of year on the Great Lakes overall by anglers and captains alike.
+Chinook (king) Salmon are the pinnacle of the Great Lakes food chain and largest of all salmon found anywhere in the world with these very aggressive fish feeding heavily ahead of their spawning season in the fall.

-It is during this time when Chinook begin to stage several miles off of and eventually move into the home port from which they were originally released.
+It is during this time when Chinook begin to stage and school several miles off of and eventually move into the home port from which they were originally released.
 Waukegan is one of those ports were releasing occurs.